megat69/AlgorithmicEditor_Plugins/README.md

 ***ENGLISH***<br>
 As you can see, you get access to an attribute named `app`.
 Well, it is none other than the main application class itself.
 So, if you use `self.app`, you can access any of the app's attributes and methods.
 I recommend you to check them out, they're all documented in the code.

+You will also get access to two other attributes : `plugin_name` and `config`, and this as soon as `Plugin.init()` is called (see below).<br>
+The first attribute grants you access to the name of your plugin (litterally the name of the file), and the second is a dictionary containing all the config options you already created or set.<br>
+Those options are saved upon editor closing.<br>
+For a good example of their use, look at how the `autocomplete` plugin works.

 The `Plugin` class will grant you access to a few functions that you might find useful when creating a plugin.
 It's up to you to use them or not, please also note that you can also create your own methods for your class.<br>
 Those functions include :
 - `init()` : Allows you to log a message, or basically do any task once the plugin is loaded.